Interested in studying Medicine in the UK? Not sure what’s involved? Two of our star INTO graduates, Amika and Moyukh, share their top tips with you…

 Amika and Moyukh say: If you want a career in medicine, then be prepared to work very hard.
-For instance, to progress to St. George’s from the INTO Foundation programme, you have to maintain a score of at least 75% – that way, you’re almost certain to reach the offer benchmark.
+For instance, to progress from the INTO Foundation programme to study Medicine at SGUL, you have to maintain a score of at least 75% – that way, you’re almost certain to get a place.

 Amika and Moyukh say: Try to gain relevant practical work experience.
 Our INTO team arranged work placements for us and this was very useful.
 However, it’s also a good idea to gain experience in a health or medical setting before even starting a foundation programme.